 Stored value account cards are debit cards controlled by the Avanti system.
 The significant advantages to the stored value cards are: 1) there are no fees associated with the cards, and 2) the operator has access to data about the consumers to create special promotions.

-The monthly sales breakout for 365 were: 37 percent for credit and debit cards, 14 percent for the stored value cards, and 49 percent for cash.
+The monthly sales breakout for 365 were: 37 percent for credit and debit cards, 14 percent for the stored value card, and 49 percent for cash.

 More importantly, consumers now have a full range of products to select.
 Traditional vending operations only provide products that can be vended.
 This restriction now no longer exists.
 The SCVM operator can provide any product.